huksley/huksley/README.md

 ### Hello everybody! 👋

-My most favorite ❤️ software products now are: Serverless, Terraform, Kotlin and Camunda.
+My most favorite ❤️ software products now are: Serverless, Terraform, Typescript and Camunda.

 See below for my projects, [reach out to me on LinkedIn](https://www.linkedin.com/in/ruslanfg/) or [buy me a coffee](https://www.buymeacoffee.com/huksley)